-- 5 Confirm which type of authentication to use to connect to the SQL Server® and click Next. - Enterprise Reporter connects to the SQL Server $^{\rm @}$ using Windows $^{\rm @}$ authentication by default.
-If you want to connect using SQL credentials, enter them. - 6 If the database is from a previous version of Enterprise Reporter, the database will automatically be upgraded.
-Confirm that you have created a backup of your database by selecting I understand and wish to continue, then click Next.
+5 Confirm which type of authentication to use to connect to the SQL Server® and click Next.

+- Enterprise Reporter connects to the SQL Server® using Windows® authentication by default.
+If you want to connect using SQL credentials, enter them. - 6 Confirm that you backed up the encryption key using the Encryption Key Manager, and then click Next.
-7 If the Domain Local security group type was not selected during the creation of the existing Enterprise Reporter Database, you will be asked to confirm that you wish to continue with the original security group type.

-Using the Domain Local group type is recommended.
-For more information on security groups, see Security Groups in Enterprise Reporter on page 51.

-- 8 If required, enter or browse to the domain of the Enterprise Reporter server's service account. - 9 Confirm or edit the names for the security groups and click Next. - 10 Review the warning message and click OK to continue. - OR -

-Click Cancel to further modify the Security Group Types or the Security Group Names.

-11 To complete the database upgrade, click Finish.

-If errors occur during an upgrade, they are detailed at the end of the process.
-For more information, see Database Configuration Issues on page 78.

-A task progress dialog is displayed during the upgrade process.

-- 12 When the upgrade completes successfully, click OK to open the Encryption Key manager. - 13 Select the Export Key option to create an encryption key backup file.
-For more information, see Exporting a Key File on page 99. - OR
+If the database is from a previous version of Enterprise Reporter, the database automatically upgrades. - 7 Confirm that you have created a backup of your database by selecting I understand and wish to continue, then click Next. - 8 If the Domain Local security group type was not selected during the creation of the existing Enterprise Reporter Database, you will be asked to confirm that you wish to continue with the original security group type. - Using the Domain Local group type is recommended.
+For more information on security groups, see Security Groups in Enterprise Reporter on page 51. - 9 If required, enter or browse to the domain of the Enterprise Reporter server's service account. - 10 Confirm or edit the names for the security groups and click Next. - 11 Review the warning message and click OK to continue. - OR - - Click Cancel to further modify the Security Group Types or the Security Group Names. - 12 To complete the database upgrade, click Finish. - If errors occur during an upgrade, they are detailed at the end of the process.
+For more information, see Database Configuration Issues on page 78. - A task progress dialog is displayed during the upgrade process. - 13 When the upgrade completes successfully, click OK to open the Encryption Key manager. - 14 Select the Export Key option to create an encryption key backup file.
+For more information, see Exporting a Key File on page 100. - OR -

 Select the Import Key option to import an encryption key backup file.
-For more information, see Importing a Key File on page 99.
+For more information, see Importing a Key File on page 100.